Invisible waveguides on metal plates for plasmonic analogues of electromagnetic wormholes: Conclusion

 \section{Conclusion}

 In conclusion, we have studied analytically and numerically the extension of wormholes to the domain of surface plasmon waves propagating at the interface between metal and dielectric/air.
-These waves obey the Maxwell equations at a flat interface and are evanescent in the transverse direction, so that, the problem we have treated is somewhat a two-dimensional version of the wormhole design by Greenleaf et al. \cite{wormhole1}: it is enough to consider the wormhole as a manifold in a three dimensional Euclidean space.
+These waves obey the Maxwell equations at a flat interface and are evanescent in the transverse direction, so that, the problem we have treated is somewhat a two-dimensional plasmonic analogue of the electromagnetic wormhole designed by Greenleaf et al. \cite{wormhole1}: It is enough to consider the wormhole as a manifold in a three dimensional Euclidean space for applications in plasmonics.
 Nevertheless, our numerical computations based on the finite element method take into account the three dimensional features of the problem, such as plasmon polarization and jump of permittivity at the interface between metal and metamaterial/air which are described by permittivities of opposite sign.

-Wormholes introduced by Greenleaf et al. represent a fascinating electromagnetic paradigm, but were initially thought as an abstract metamaterial bridging two spherical holes, thereby requiring a further dimension for the invisible tunnel, and moreover no permeability and permeability tensors were derived for a specific design.
-In the present letter, we have transposed this idea to the area of surface plasmon polaritons, with two illustrative examples of invisible handlebody and ring over surfaces, and further proposed a multi-layered version of these metarmaterials to foster applications in the emering field of transformational plasmonics.
+Electromagnetic wormholes \cite{wormhole1} represent a fascinating paradigm, but were initially thought of as an abstract metamaterial bridging two spherical holes, thereby requiring a further dimension for the invisible tunnel, and moreover no permittivity and permeability tensors were derived from a specific structured design.
+We have transposed this idea to the area of surface plasmon polaritons, with two illustrative examples of plasmonic analogues of electromagnetic wormholes (SPP analogues of volume electromagnetic effects described in \cite{wormhole1}): An invisible handlebody and an invisible ring over metal surfaces.
+We further proposed multi-layered versions of these metamaterials which work over a finite range of visible frequencies, hoping to foster experiments in the emerging field of transformational plasmonics.
+Potential applications might be in safer communications and intra-ship technologies.